H3llKa1ser/IT-and-Security-101/Cryptography/Attacks on Cryptography.md

 ### 8) Algebraic attack: Exploits vulnerabilities within the intrinsic algebraic structure of mathematical functions

 ### 9) Rainbow table: A lookup table of sorted hash outputs.
 Hash values are saved to refer to at a later time

+### 10) Frequency analysis: Used to identify weaknesses within cryptosystems by locating patterns in resulting ciphertext.
+Works well with other types of attacks.

+### 11) Birthday attack: Attack that exploits the mathematics behind the birthday problem in the probability theory forces collisions within hash functions.